TANGO2 &

 What is TANGO2 deficiency disorder

-Also known as TANGO2 disease, TANGO2-related disorder, TANGO2-related deficiency disorder, TANGO2 disease, TANGO2-Related Metabolic Encephalopathy and Arrhythmia.
+Also known as TANGO2-related disorder, TDD, TANGO2-related deficiency disorder, TANGO2 disease, TANGO2-Related Metabolic Encephalopathy and Arrhythmia.

 What causes TANGO2 deficiency disorder?